SuperWhan/Makefile/README.md

 * login: huxxx990
 * date: 10/05/18

-1.
-Pak H Tai, readme
-Hanyu Hu, warmup, code in main.c, readme, makefile

-2.
-Introduction
+1.__
+Introduction__
 make4061 is our implementation of gnu make.
-Our program will take a standard "Makefile" as an input or user define file name.
+My program will take a standard "Makefile" as an input or user define file name.
 By default, make4061 will search its directory to look for a "Makefile", and it will perform like the gnu make.
 Our make4061 will recursively resolve make target and its dependency / dependencies.

-We implement our program with the following method:
+I implemented My program with the following method:__
 1. a helper function called build_run_tree and it takes three arguments, char* target_name, target_t targets[], int nTargetCount.
 2. build_run_tree will check for if the given TargetName is a build target (target_id)